Providing authentic horseback tours with a focus on sustainability, education, and equine well-being

 Q: Can I ride the same horse as my child?
 Do I have to ride with my child?

 A: Sorry, no riding double.
-Minimum age for a rider is 6 years old.
-I can pony/pull your child's horse if needed, so he/she doesn't have to worry about steering.
+Minimum age of a rider for the 1 hour tour is 9 years old, for the 2 hour tour it's 10, and for the half-day trip it's 12 years old.
+On shorter rides I can pony/pull your child's horse if needed, so he/she doesn't have to worry about steering.
 All children are required to wear helmets (provided by DHT).
-If you don't want to go riding with your child, that's ok, as long as you sign a release for him/her.

 Q: How long is the half-day trip?

 A: This trip is about 4 hours long and is recommended for more experienced riders, since most people don't handle such a long saddle time very well.
 We take a longer lunch/snack break at an old abandoned trapping cabin, where we dismount and stretch our legs.
-Bottled water and a small snack are provided; for lunch tours we recommend to bring your own lunch.
+Bottled water and a small snack are provided.

 Q: Do you take reservations for just one person?